alemaconsulting/alemacconsulting/_source/eng-english.md

 Since 2012, we have been offering management consultancy in a wide range of business areas:

+### Starting your own busines

+- Support for business start-ups
+- Legal forms
+- Calculations
+- Preparation of business plans

 ### Product and supplier search

 - Product search